tomcodes/dotfiles-1/README.md

     docker build -t lobre/dotfiles .
     docker run --rm -ti --name dotfiles -e TERM=$TERM -v $(pwd):/home/dev/Lab lobre/dotfiles

+## Vagrant

+A Vagrantfile at the root of the project allows the provisioning of an Ubuntu 16.04 box with all the graphical and terminal tools installed.

+    vagrant up
+    vagrant provision

 ## Shortcut reference table